 A green card holder (that is, a lawful permanent resident) is an immigrant who is authorized to live and work permanently in the U.S. As proof of that status, U.S. Citizenship and Immigration Services gives that immigrant a lawful permanent resident card commonly called a green card.

-HOW CAN YOU BECOME A LAWFUL PERMANENT RESIDENT?
+HOW CAN YOU BECOME A LAWFUL PERMANENT RESIDENT OF THE USA?